 BA (Hons), LLB (Potch), PGCHE (Rhodes), PhD (Rhodes)

 Attorney of the High Court of South Africa

 Rosaan Kruger lectures Constitutional Law to LLBII and Legal Theory II students.
 She was appointed at Rhodes University in 2001.
-Her term as dean of the Faculty commenced in July 2014.
+Her term as Dean of the Faculty commenced in July 2014 and ended in July 2020.
 Her research for her PhD considered the application of the Promotion of Equality and Prevention of Unfair Discrimination Act 4 of 2000 at the level of the magistrates’ courts with specific reference to complaints of racism.
 She continues her work on discrimination law and its impact on social change.
 Rosaan's other research interests include constitutional law theory and constitutional litigation.